espressif/esp-idf/docs/en/api-guides/openthread.rst

 OpenThread
 ==========

-`OpenThread <https://github.com/openthread/openthread>`_ is a IP stack running on the 802.15.4 MAC layer which features mesh network and low power consumption.
+`OpenThread <https://github.com/openthread/openthread>`_ is an IP stack running on the 802.15.4 MAC layer which features mesh network and low power consumption.

 Mode of the OpenThread stack
 ----------------------------